abufahimkhan/abufahimkhan/README.md

 🌐 Let’s Connect!
 🌍 LinkedIn: Abu Fahim Khan
-📬 Feel free to reach out for collaboration, freelance opportunities, or just to say hi! 👋
+📬 Feel free to reach out for collaboration, freelance opportunities, or just to say hi! 👋 💡 "Building modern, future-proof solutions—one project at a time." ✨